|Nutritional Guidelines (per serving)|

 - 2 pounds sweet potatoes (2 medium or 1 large)

 - 1/2 pound carrots (3 to 4 medium)

-- In a large pot over medium high heat melt the butter or heat oil.
+In a large pot over medium-high heat, melt the butter or heat the oil.
 Add the onions or leeks.
 Cook, stirring occasionally, until the vegetables are soft, about 3 minutes.

-- Meanwhile, peel and mince the garlic, if using, and add it and the salt to the pot.
-Cook, stirring frequently, until the onions are tender, about 2 more minutes.
+Meanwhile, peel and mince the garlic, if using, and add it and the salt to the pot.
+Cook, stirring frequently until the onions are completely tender, about 2 more minutes.

-- Once the soup is puréed, stir in the cream, if using.
-Taste and add salt as needed before servings.
-Add garnishes from the list below as you like.
+Once the soup is puréed, stir in the cream, if using.
+Taste and add salt as needed before serving.
+Add garnishes as you like.